(Names have been changed to protect the identity of those involved)

 Complete Submission: Anything for Peace

 Austin explained to us, that in order to survive, he gave into all of Marcia's demands, emotionally, physically, and financially.
-Whenever he put up boundaries, she would feel threatened and all of her energy would be channeled into making sure those barriers were removed and that she regained complete control.
+Whenever he put up boundaries, she would feel threatened and all of her energy would be channeled into making sure those barriers were removed so that she could regain complete control.
 If he didn't submit, she would make his life a living hell until he did.
 He was so broken and beaten, that he just didn't have the strength nor the energy to deal with her jealousy, her distrust, her anger, and the ensuing fights.
-He was constantly required to prove his love to her by spending every waking moment with her, constantly entertaining her, promising that he would never leave her, paying for expensive items (paying for her housing, her schooling, her clothing , and her food, etc.) and, through physical intimacy.
+He was constantly required to prove his love to her by spending every waking moment with her, constantly entertaining her, promising that he would never leave her, paying for expensive items (her housing, her schooling, her clothing , and her food, etc.) and, through physical intimacy.
 The latter went against his very core beliefs.
 He knew that it was wrong.
 He hated the situation, but he also didn't know how to escape.
 All he cared about was keeping the peace and avoiding fights.
 Yes, of course, physical attraction and hormones played a big part in his situation, Marcia was attractive and there was a lot of temptation.
 However, sex before marriage was against his core beliefs.
 He knew it was wrong, and he made a very poor choice.
 However, it was also something, that under normal, healthy circumstances, he never would never have considered.
 In fact, up until he met Marcia, he had never even kissed a girl.
 Through his relationship with Marcia, his self-confidence, self-worth, and self-concept had been slowly eroded over months of abuse, so that Austin had lost touch with his core values.
-Out of necessity for survival and to find relief from her crazy-making anger, he gave up on defending his own values, aligned his principles with Marcia, and allowed her to dictate his actions and behavior.
+Out of necessity for survival and to find relief from her crazy-making anger, he gave up on defending his own values and allowed Marcia to dictate his actions and behavior.